299: No Such Thing As A Conscientious Brunette

 You know, they eat all the stuff that the fire would eat, and then the fire can't move.

-That was another one of those sensors that didn't make sense, isn't it?
+I've personified wildfire.
+That's another one of those sentences that didn't make sense, isn't it?

 Just testing your IQ, James.